Urgent Care or Emergency Room? How to Decide

 Knowing whether to visit an urgent care clinic or a hospital emergency room can be confusing when an unexpected health issue arises.
 Making the right choice can lead to faster treatment, lower costs, and better outcomes, especially in a community like Boulder, Colorado, where both options are readily available.
+This guide helps you understand the differences between urgent care and emergency care, what to expect at each, and when it’s time to seek one over the other.

 What is Urgent Care?